gkushang/cucumber-html-reporter/README.md

 Type: `JSON` (optional)
 Default: `undefined`

-You can pass metadata in the JSON format as `key-value` pair.
+Print more data to your report, such as browser info, platform, app info, environments etc. All these types of data can be passed in the JSON format as `key-value` pair.
 Reporter will parse the JSON and will show the data under `Metadata` section on HTML report.

 Pass the Key-Value pair as per your need, as shown in below example,